A Memoir of Healing After Pet Loss

 Absolutely.
 The Full Color Keepsake Edition is specifically designed as a meaningful gift — a large-format hardback beautifully printed for someone walking the path of pet loss grief.
 It is a compassionate, non-clinical companion that meets people exactly where they are.

-Do I need to read Charlie’s Last Walk before using the Guided Journal?
+Do I need to read Why Losing A Heart Dog So Hard’ before using the Guided Journal?

 No prior reading is required to use Charlie’s Guided Journal for Pet Loss.
 The journal stands on its own as a grief-support tool, using evidence-based prompts designed for your unique journey.
 However, reading the memoir first provides a deeply enriching context for the journal work.